-Should something happen to your hardware wallet, retaining a copy of the seed phrase would allow you to restore the signing key on a new device.
+Should something happen to your hardware device, retaining a copy of the seed phrase would allow you to restore the signing key on a new device.
 In this scenario, no changes would need to be made to your keyset.

 What if I've already set up my hardware device with a seed phrase?

-If you've already written down and stored your seed phrase and added the device to Casa, but now wish to "go seedless," it's recommended that you rotate that device out of your keyset and replace it with a device that has no backup seed phrase.
+If you've already written down and stored your seed phrase and added the device to Casa, but now wish to "go seedless," it's recommended that you rotate that device out of your vault and replace it with a device that has no backup seed phrase.

 Our security model allows you to destroy the seed phrase words you may have written down for your hardware device, as long as:

-- You do NOT have other funds on the hardware device's single-signature wallet, so you're using the device exclusively with your Casa setup
+- You do NOT have other funds on the hardware device's single-signature wallet, so you're using the device exclusively with your Casa setup.

-- You are confident that your seed phrase could not have been compromised since you wrote it down
+- You are confident that your seed phrase could not have been compromised since you wrote it down.

 For information on how we think about seed phrases, check out our CTO Jameson Lopp's blog post on Casa's seedless security model.